TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_CIBA.md

 To start using the ciba flows there are a few requirements that have to be met ahead of time, these are as follows:
 1. Client with CIBA-flow enabled.
-2. This client needs to have the vipps scope enabled for it.
+2. This client needs to have the vipps and phone scopes enabled for it.
+These are mandatory scopes for the CIBA flow.
 3. The client also has to be a confidential client.

 (NOTE: Enabling CIBA flow will disable the normal front-channel flow.)